shalivan/shalivan.github.io/_posts/DTA/01-01-01-ReadingList.md

 - Influence: The Psychology of Persuasion
 - Jonathan Haidt
   - **The Happiness Hypothesis** - Analysis of ancient text in context of happiness
+  - **The Righteous Mind**
+  - **Don't think of an elephant** - z polecenia Haddita
 - Carl Jung
   -  **Modern Man in Search of A Soul** -
 - Dan Ariely -  Behavioral Economics (but was acused of falsifying data )
+- Paul Bloom
+  - Psycholinguistics, Developmental Psychology

-Madsen Pirie - How to Win Every Argument: The Use and Abuse of Logic
+  - How Pleasure Works: The New Science of Why We Like What We Like Madsen Pirie - How to Win Every Argument: The Use and Abuse of Logic
 ---

 # Science